 Your child’s math teacher asks the class to add 21 and 13 in their head, and then subtract 6 from the sum.

-Working memory enables your child to hold on to and visualize the numbers the teacher has called out.
-It also allows her to remember what the sum of 21 and 13 is, so she can then take away 6.
+Working memory enables kids to hold on to and visualize the numbers the teacher has called out.
+It also allows them to remember what the sum of 21 and 13 is, so they can then take away 6.

-Your child might not remember any of these numbers by the next class or even 10 minutes later.
+Kids might not remember any of these numbers by the next class or even 10 minutes later.
 And that’s OK.
-Working memory has done its short-term job and allowed her to tackle the task at hand.
+Working memory has done its short-term job and allowed them to tackle the task at hand.

-For instance, the brain might put events into sequence.
-Or sort different types of objects into categories.
+The brain might put events into sequence.
+Or it might sort different types of objects into categories.
 In math class, working memory can allow kids to “see” the numbers the teacher is saying as symbols in their head.

 Working memory isn’t just for short-term use.
 It also helps the brain organize new information for long-term storage.

 Poor working memory makes it hard for kids to use the information they get in school.
-In math class, your child might remember the numbers the teacher said to add: 21 and 13.
-But she might not recall what she’s supposed to do with them.
-Or she might not hold on to that sum of 34 so she can subtract 6 from it.
+In math class, kids might remember the numbers the teacher said to add: 21 and 13.
+But they might not recall what they’re supposed to do with them.
+Or they might not hold on to that sum of 34 so they can subtract 6 from it.

 Following practical instructions may also be difficult.
-The teacher may ask your child to put her snow boots away, but first hang up her coat.
-Your child may only do one task or forget which one she’s supposed to do first.
+The teacher may ask students to put their snow boots away, but first hang up their coats.
+Your child may only do one task or forget which one comes first.

-Your child may also find that the information she has remembered doesn’t make much sense.
-Because of her working memory problems, her brain didn’t package it properly in the first place.
+Some kids may also find that the information they have remembered doesn’t make much sense.
+Because of working memory problems, the brain didn’t package it properly in the first place.
 If kids learn information in a disjointed way, they have trouble using it later.

 If you think your child may have trouble with working memory, it’s important to find out if that’s really the case.
-It may look like she’s having trouble holding on to information when she actually has an attention issue — the information was never funneled into the brain’s storage system in the first place.
+It may look like your child is having trouble holding on to information when it’s actually an attention issue — the information was never funneled into the brain’s storage system in the first place.

 You can also partner with the school to develop strategies to help your child work around the problem.
-This might include writing brief notes to keep in mind bits of information that may be hard to remember, like tasks she has to do.
+This might include writing brief notes to keep in mind bits of information that may be hard to remember, like tasks that need doing.
 It might also include breaking down those tasks into a manageable number of steps.